heechang-kang/writings-201909/creation.md

 ### 2019-09
  - I need to see that human's emotional state is headed in similar direction.
  - I need to find a way to enhance this activity by leading and showing them.
- - try to make a content based on politics & personal
+ - try to make a content based on politics & personaln

 ## purpose of this project
 people create values and understand the world by exploring and setting their mindset.
 Some live just for short-term happiness or long-term and every person has different weights on their values.